gpietro/react-numpad/README.md

 React-NumPad generates an input field containing the selected value, so you can submit it as part of a standard form.
 You can also listen for changes with the onChange event property.
 When the value is changed, onChange(selectedValue) will fire.

-React-NumPad is built based on a "main" components (NumPad.js).
+React-NumPad is built based on a "main" component (NumPad.js).
 Following the higher-order component technique, is possible to create new components by simply overriding few common properties.

 ### NumPad.Number
 Input field for numeric value.
 There are also **PositiveNumber**, **IntegerNumber**, **PositiveIntegerNumber** components with the same properties.